sgGoel/mobilerobot/README.md

 ### X.1 IMU

-Integrate the IMU yaw angle with your mobile robot!
+Install an IMU on the circuit board (if not already present), and use the IMU yaw angle to increase the accuracy of `robotMessage.theta` in `robot_motion_control.cpp`.
+For example, you could make `theta` completely dependent on the IMU readings.
 This will probably be very useful for your final project.

 ### X.2 Mecanum Wheels